sovan92/LeetCodePractice/SQL/sqlnotes.md

 ## Indexing

-- Indexing

-- How indexing work

--
+- Indexing - Done with Balanced binary search tree. height is Still log N .
+- B+ Tree is not binary tree.
+B+ is search tree , number of children increases Height decreases .
+Therefore we use B+ tree.